-This article is written by BE FORWARD Supporters ID 70335 Delvin Chikaonda in Malawi from his experience.
+This article is written based on the experience of BE FORWARD Supporters ID 70335 Delvin Chikaonda in Malawi.

 What is BE FORWARD Supporters?
 Click here to join!

 How to Buy Your Dream Car in Malawi

 Fear of losing cash is what all people have to deal with on a daily basis.
 From our highly respected and paid chief executives to lower earning Malawian citizens, it is a common concern.
 This affects one’s decision on whether to purchase a vehicle locally, though expensive, or face the risk of importing and enjoy the mega savings.

 This post will offer guidance for importing your dream car at the lowest cost possible.
 My first experience in importation of cars was in 2012.
 It was not an easy decision taking into account the risk of forwarding money to people or companies whom who do not know and have never dealt with before.
 However, I still gave it the benefit of the doubt and went on with it.